Fact vs. Truth vs. Story

 A problem is people push Truth only to be a fact.

 It isn’t: (inner) Truth is a person’s story of the facts.

 For many life is a fishing tale, more story than fact.
-For others life is literal, more fact than story.
-No matter how truth is held, there exists plenty of room for misunderstandings as people try to balance out their truth to each other.
+For others, life is literal, more fact than a story.
+No matter how truth is held, there exists plenty of room for misunderstandings as people try to balance out their truth with each other.

-People will stand behind truth as if it were magical shield, as if it were the guidance to ultimate answers.
+People will stand behind truth as if it were a magical shield as if it were the guidance to ultimate answers.
 To have such faith in a concept is an amazing thing.
-Lets dig into truth a bit to understand it better.
+Let’s dig into truth a bit to understand it better.

 Truth and Fact

 People like to think there is an absolute truth in any given situation.
 This is the issue of holding truth only as a fact.
 People do think if you dig deeply enough there exists a gold nugget of fact in any truth.
 Often times the more you dig into a truth, the more mud you uncover.
 This is because all too often the facts being held are actually stories also.

 At first this definition of (inner) truth being a mix of fact and story will seem strange.
 You will ask how can a story be a baseline for truth?
 However, truth is often layered with complexities, so the very human definition of truth is complex also.
 We need to dig into our nature to understand how humans hold and define (inner) truth.

 One of the basic Taoist principles we teach in Awakening Dragon is this: